 Does kaiser test for synthetic urine?

-During the SVT process, the lab checks the gravity and creatinine levels of the urine.
-Most synthetic urine does not have the correct gravity and creatine level; hence they are caught in a drug test.
+During SVT, the lab evaluates urine gravity and creatinine levels.
+Most synthetic urine fails to match the correct gravity and creatinine levels, leading to detection in a drug test.

-However, some synthetic urine, such as powdered urine, and quick fix, has the correct pH and gravity level.
+Nevertheless, certain synthetic urine products, such as powdered urine and Quick Fix, may have the correct pH and gravity levels.